matn7/CS-Notes/src/main/java/basic_java/README.md

 **Different between Serializable and Externalizable**
 - Serializable is marker interface with no method defined.
 Use default serialization process which can be very slow for some application.
-- Externalizable interface has two methods readExternal() and writeExternal() which allows you to control the serialization process.
+- Externalizable interface has two methods `readExternal()` and `writeExternal()` which allows you to control the serialization process.

 ### :star: How HashMap works?

-- It's a map implementation.
+- It's a Map implementation.
-- A map is an associative array data structure "key1"->value, "key2"->value.
+- A Map is an associative array data structure `"key1"->value`, `"key2"->value`.
-- Hashing - transformation of a string of characters(Text) to a shorted fix-length value that represents original string.
+- **Hashing**: Transformation of a string of characters(Text) to a shorted fix-length value that represents original string.
 - A shorter value helps in indexing and faster searches.
 - In Java every object has a method `public int hashCode()` that will return a hash value for given object.
-- If two object are equal they should have the same hashcode as well.
+- If two objects are equal they should have the same hashcode as well.
-- Hashcode is used to storing values in hash map.
+- Hashcode is used to storing values in Hash Map.
 If hashcode is wrong you could not get corresponding value.
 - Index of null key is always 0, as hash of null is always 0.

 ![Hash Map](images/hash-map.png "Hash Map")